esp8266/Arduino/doc/ota_updates/readme.rst

 Introduction
 ------------

-OTA (Over the Air) update is the process of loading the firmware to ESP module using Wi-Fi connection rather that a serial port.
+OTA (Over the Air) update is the process of loading the firmware to ESP module using Wi-Fi connection rather than a serial port.
 Such functionality became extremely useful in case of limited or no physical access to the module.

 OTA may be done using: